baslare/spark_dbt_localstack/README.md

 - **GitHub to keep our scripts organised**:
   - well, this repo and GH Actions to demonstrate that the example works.

 All of these are organized in a docker-compose.yml file.
 You can have a look at the runs in GitHub Actions.
+The commands (e.g. queries) have their output written, where applicable.

+The modelling approach I had is something similar to a star schema in a data warehouse.
+While this is obviously a very simplified example, if scaled the main idea wouldn't change much: